 Designed for study and practice in international tax at the Tax Law Institute, this casebook outlines the determination and administration of U.S. income tax liabilities resulting from international transactions.
 Textual discussion, cases, rulings and problems guide students through the basic tax considerations that confront foreign individuals and entities participating in the U.S. economy and U.S. individuals and entities seeking to derive income abroad.
 Covers both the U.S. tax rules applicable to international transactions and the tax policy considerations underlying those rules.

-$2,195 for 5 weekly sessions that award 20 CE credits and includes the Casebook
+5 weekly sessions that award 20 CE credits

 Extended Office Hours